 There are many, many uses for calendula!
-Calendula is perhaps most commonly known as a first aid remedy for cuts and wounds.
+Calendula is perhaps most commonly known as a first aid support for cuts and wounds.
 It’s also used internally as an antimicrobial to help the body resist pathogens such as bacteria, viruses, and fungi.
 Having anti-inflammatory, anti-bacterial, anti-fungal, astringent, and vulnerary properties, calendula is also a good herb for the skin.
-In this post, we have gathered together some of our favorite recipes and remedies using this herb for all sorts of uses.
+In this post, we have gathered together some of our favorite recipes using this herb for all sorts of uses.

-Our Top 14 Calendula Recipes and Remedies
+Our Top 14 Favorite Calendula Recipes

 Elderberry Calendula Cold and Flu Elixir

 The changing of seasons, right around late summer, is the perfect time of year to prepare one of our favorite cold and flu recipes using both calendula and elderberry.
-I especially enjoy making medicine from fresh plants, so this is the time to make my favorite cold and flu remedy – Elderberry Calendula Cold and Flu Elixir – including both elderberry and calendula, rose hips, orange peel, ginger, and elderflower.
+I especially enjoy making medicine from fresh plants, so this is the time to make my favorite cold and flu recipe – Elderberry Calendula Cold and Flu Elixir – including both elderberry and calendula, rose hips, orange peel, ginger, and elderflower.

 A Simple Calendula Tea

 Drinking tea made from calendula can help in the treatment of urinary tract infections.
-Additionally, the healing and anti-inflammatory properties of the herb make it very soothing on the throat.
+Additionally, the anti-inflammatory properties of the herb make it very soothing on the throat.
 Simply use your calendula tea as a gargle when your throat feels sore.

 Learn more here: http://thefreerangelife.com/30-uses-for-calendula/